 Trump And First Lady Make Secret Trip To Iraq To Visit U.S. Troops

-President Trump and first lady Melania Trump traveled to Iraq to visit U.S. troops the day after Christmas, a surprise trip he had been hinting at for some time.
-But it comes as his decisions to pull back on U.S. troop deployments overseas have come under intense scrutiny.
+President Trump and first lady Melania Trump traveled to Iraq to visit U.S. troops the day after Christmas, a surprise trip the president had been hinting at for some time.

+The Trumps' arrival at Al Asad Air Base, in western Iraq, followed the president's orders to pull back on U.S. troop deployments that have come under intense scrutiny.

 The trip was announced on Twitter by press secretary Sarah Sanders.
 It's the president's first such trip since taking office nearly two years ago.